helidon-io/helidon/tracing/README.md

             .request()
             // tracer information - not required if global tracer should be used .property(ClientTracingFilter.TRACER_PROPERTY_NAME, tracer)
-            // the current tracing span context to be used as a parent for outbound request
+            // the threadContext tracing span context to be used as a parent for outbound request
             // if not provided a new span with no parent would be created .property(ClientTracingFilter.CURRENT_SPAN_CONTEXT_PROPERTY_NAME, spanContext)
             .get();